 The M.S.I.S. may be completed by taking courses in-person, online, or a combination of the two.
 In-person course offerings will normally be evening courses to allow maximum flexibility for participation.

-In addition to admission policies established by the College of Graduate and Continuing Studies, all applicants will be evaluated based on the following factors:
+In addition to admission policies established by the Graduate School, all applicants must submit the following:

-- Three letters of recommendation that evaluate the applicant’s academic ability, professional maturity, and communication skills.
+- Three letters of recommendation that address the applicant’s academic ability, professional maturity, and communication skills.

 The GRE is not required for admission to this program.